HarperDB/documentation/docs/rest/README.md

 This is handled by the Resource's `getById` method.

 #### Caching/Conditional Requests
-A `GET` response for a record will include the data of the last modification to this record in the `Last-Modified` request header.
-On subsequent requests, a client (that has a cached copy) may include an `If-Modified-Since` request header with this date.
+A `GET` response for a record will include the date of the last modification to this record in the `Last-Modified` and `ETag` request headers.
+On subsequent requests, a client (that has a cached copy) may include an `If-Match` request header with this date tag.
 If the record has not been updated since this date, the response will have a 304 status and no body.

 ### `GET /my-resource/?property=value`

 This can be used to search for records by the specified property name and value.
+See the querying section for more information.

 ### `GET /my-resource/<record-id>/property`